PanosK92/SpartanEngine/Documentation/CompilingFromSource/CompilingFromSource.md

 ##### Providing the required DLLs
 Most of the dependencies are statically linked into Runtime.dll.
-However FMOD is dynamically linked, hence we have to provide it's DLLs.
-The correct way of doing that is to simply copy the DLLs from it's respective installation folders on your machine.
+However FMOD is dynamically linked, hence we have to provide it's DLL.
+The correct way of doing that is to simply copy the DLL from it's respective installation folders on your machine.
-However, I have packed the required DLLs in this [fmod64.7z](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Documentation/CompilingFromSource/DLLs.7z) file.
+However, I have packed the required DLL in this [fmod64.7z](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Documentation/CompilingFromSource/DLLs.7z) file.
 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Documentation/CompilingFromSource/DLLs.png)

 ### Notes